-Armed with the latest body of technical knowledge in the industry, as well as field experience in a wealth of research opportunities, Florida Tech’s Ph.D. in environment science is a curriculum emphasizing biological, chemical and remote sensing studies.
-As highly skilled experts, graduates with a Ph.D. in environmental science are ready to immerse themselves in every aspect of the field, researching and analyzing data to provide solutions for the problems facing the natural environment.
-At Florida Tech, students work on "real" environmental programs and contribute in a meaningful way.
+Armed with the latest body of technical knowledge in the industry, as well as field experience in a wealth of research opportunities, Florida Tech’s PhD in environment science is a curriculum emphasizing biological, chemical, and remote sensing studies.
+As highly skilled experts, graduates with a PhD in environmental science are ready to immerse themselves in every aspect of the field, researching and analyzing data to provide solutions for the problems facing the natural environment.
+At Florida Tech, students work in real environmental programs and contribute in a meaningful way.

-With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking a Ph.D. in environmental science the perfect setting to solve complex environmental issues.
+With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking a PhD in environmental science the perfect setting to solve complex environmental issues.
 Class sizes are small, promoting a close-knit academic community where students enjoy individualized attention and mentorship from their professors.
-Students have access to numerous research labs, centers and institutes, as well as a fleet of aircraft and ocean vessels for hands-on study experiences.
-Working closely with advisors, students research and develop a thesis, resulting in a peer-reviewed publication.
+Students have access to numerous research labs, centers, and institutes, as well as a fleet of aircraft and ocean vessels for hands-on study experiences.
+Working closely with advisors, students research and develop a thesis, often getting published in a peer-reviewed journal.

-Research is a top priority for students seeking a Ph.D. in environmental science.
-As a doctoral candidate, students pursue advanced academic studies in the use, control and preservation of environmental resources and the enhancement of the quality of life.
-With a strong background in biological, chemical and physical sciences, laboratory and coursework is designed to prepare graduates who can provide solutions to companies in the private sector, and in local, state, and federal agencies.
-The Research recap can involve many topics in the field including offshore oil spills and drilling impacts, ecological surveys, rising sea levels and more.
+Research is a top priority for students seeking a PhD in environmental science.
+As a doctoral candidate, students pursue advanced academic studies in the use, control, and preservation of environmental resources and the enhancement of the quality of life.
+With a strong background in biological, chemical, and physical sciences, laboratory and coursework is designed to prepare graduates who can provide solutions to companies in the private sector, and in local, state, and federal agencies.
+The capstone research project can involve many topics in the field including offshore oil spills and drilling impacts, ecological surveys, rising sea levels, and more.

 Students can also enhance their knowledge and professional connections with participation in the Student Organization for Sustainability Action and Florida Tech Environmental Club, both dedicated to environmental awareness and sustainability practices.

-Graduates with a Ph.D. in environmental science are well prepared for rewarding careers as consultants and managers in environmental agencies.
-Many graduates choose to work for public, private and nonprofit agencies such as the U.S. Fish and Wildlife Service, Environmental Protection Agency, state environmental agencies solid waste management, law firms, Greenpeace and the National Wildlife Federation.
+Graduates with a PhD in environmental science are well prepared for rewarding careers as consultants and managers in environmental agencies.
+Many graduates choose to work for public, private, and nonprofit agencies such as the US Fish and Wildlife Service, the Environmental Protection Agency, state environmental agencies, solid waste management, law firms, Greenpeace, and the National Wildlife Federation.